 Nonetheless, temperature fluctuations are far from being homogeneous throughout industries.
 Micro-level data suggests that temperature effects are sector-specific.
 One of the sectors hardest hit by fluctuations in temperature is farming.
-Although global production can potentially increase by a small increase in temperature, crop stresses caused by droughts or floods can affect food productivity, and are indirectly correlated also with temperature variability (Nordhaus (2013)).
-Energy production and consumption is also a sector affected by temperature shocks.
+Although global production can potentially increase by a small increase in temperature, indirect effects of temperature fluctuation such as floods and droughts can negatively strike food production (Nordhaus (2013)).
+Energy production and consumption is another natural sector affected by temperature shocks.
 Energy generation relies largely on natural sources in which production correlates with temperature fluctuations.
 Global warming affects the production of wind, hydroelectric, geothermal and other sources of energy (Pryor and Barthelmie (2010); Jacobson (2009); Hamududu and Killingtveit (2017)).
 Another example of a sector highly exposed to temperature fluctuation is civil construction.
 Pavement and concrete stress in higher temperature, increasing the speed of deterioration (Aniskin and Trong (2018); Yavuzturk et al. (2005)).
-Besides, unexpected temperature fluctuations can disrupt construction projects, increase costs, delay timelines, and impact the demand for construction services.
-These effects can potentially affect the financial performance of construction companies, which can in turn impact their stock prices.

-Scholars agree that adaptation measures can mitigate the negative outcomes of temperature shock.
-However, adaptation requires investments that come at a cost to the market, and which are proportional to the intensity of (expected) climatic shifts (Bender et al. (2019); Lobell et al. (2013); Salinas and Mendieta (2013)).
-In addition, hazards and natural disasters occurring with an intensity and frequency different from historical events can squander existing transition efforts.
-Besides these difficulties, scholars also agree that the current level of economic transition to greener climate-resilient options remains largely insufficient (Kaswan (2019)).
+Scholars agree that adaptation procedures can mitigate the negative outcomes of temperature shock.
+However, adaptation requires a investment rate at the same pace of climate transformations and represents an expenditure (Bender et al. (2019); Lobell et al. (2013); Salinas and Mendieta (2013)).
+In addition, hazards and natural disasters occurring with an intensity and frequency different from historical events can squander the transition efforts.
+Besides these difficulties, scholars also agree that the current level of economic transition to greener options remains largely insufficient (Kaswan (2019)).

 Finally, temperature shocks hit differently around the globe, making it spatially dependent.
 Aspects such as ocean proximity and altitude can modify observed climate patterns, especially when combined with other spatial components like air mass flow, absorption of solar radiation and type of vegetation cover (Laurini (2019)).
-The market reaction to these events will also depend on how exposed the companies' activity are to these climate shocks.
+Markets also react differently in regions that are more or less prone to climate shocks.
 Hong et al. (2019) analyze the effects of droughts on the food sector, revealing market inefficiencies on stock pricing.
 A similar study shows that housing prices can be substantially affected in regions prone to wildfires, as discussed by Donovan et al. (2007).
+These few examples illustrate part of the growing trend of publication in the spatial finance literature, as discussed by Patterson et al. (2020).

-3. DATA DESCRIPTION
+3. Data Description